4rneee/4rneeeBot-Commands/README.md

     permission: broadcaster and mods

 4b ml (username) |
-    descreption: sends the link to the https://modlookup.3v.fi/ for the guve user. |
+    descreption: sends the link to the https://modlookup.3v.fi/ for the given user. |
     permission: everyone